dotnet/docs/docs/architecture/microservices/architect-microservice-container-applications/scalable-available-multi-container-microservice-applications.md

 **Figure 4-24**.
 Kubernetes cluster's simplified structure and topology

-In figure 4-24 you can see the structure of a Kubernetes cluster where a master node (VM) controls most of the coordination of the cluster and you can deploy containers to the rest of the nodes which are managed as a single pool from an application point of view and allows you to scale to thousands or even tens of thousands of containers.
+In figure 4-24, you can see the structure of a Kubernetes cluster where a master node (VM) controls most of the coordination of the cluster.
+You can deploy containers to the rest of the nodes, which are managed as a single pool from an application point of view.
+A Kubernetes cluster allows you to scale to thousands or even tens of thousands of containers.

 ## Development environment for Kubernetes